 Install the relevant package(s) as a project dependency via npm or yarn.

-If you are using Stytch's biometrics product, you will also need to install @stytch/react-native-modules.
-If you are using an "ejected" Expo setup (required for installing packages with custom native modules, learn more in the Expo docs), you will also need to install @react-native-async-storage/async-storage.
+If you are using Stytch's Biometrics or OAuth product, you will also need to install @stytch/react-native-modules.
+If you are using an "ejected" Expo setup (required for installing packages with custom native modules, learn more in the Expo docs), you will also need to install @react-native-async-storage/async-storage and react-native-keychain.

 Initialize the SDK by creating a new StytchClient object provided in the package.
 We recommend storing the created client instance in a common file to use it in JavaScript methods such as Redux actions.